Guide for prospective applicants

 To succeed, a PhD student ideally should:

-• have ownership of his/her work, have intellectual and scientific curiosity, and be excited and passionate about the topic and field;
+• establish ownership of his/her work, have intellectual and scientific curiosity, be creative, and be excited and passionate about the topic and field;

-• have initiative and be proactive about a variety of aspects related to the research (e.g. take the lead about identifying gaps, think of new ideas, and follow relevant conferences and journals);
+• have initiative and be proactive about a variety of aspects related to the research (e.g. take the lead in identifying gaps, think of new ideas, and follow relevant conferences and journals);

 • continuously develop transferrable skills, be on top of the developments in the field and broader domains, and seek means to contribute and advance knowledge;